Small and medium-sized businesses (SMBs) thrive when they can hire and retain top talent.

 By supporting remote work, companies can demonstrate their commitment to sustainability.
 The results of these emission cuts can help businesses more easily meet their corporate social responsibility (CSR) and environmental, social and governance (ESG) goals.

-In fact, according to Vericast’s Consumer Intel report, people are more likely to buy and remain loyal to brands that are environmentally responsible (and shout about it).
+Vericast’s 2021 Consumer Intel report suggested that people were more likely to buy and remain loyal to environmentally responsible brands (and shout about it).

 Disadvantage 1: Learning to balance communication

-The concern around less face-to-face communication can also lead to more unnecessary virtual meetings, resulting in “Zoom fatigue” (feeling burnt out from overusing video calling platforms).
+The concern around less face-to-face communication can also lead to more unnecessary virtual team meetings, resulting in “Zoom fatigue” (feeling burned out from overusing video calling platforms).

-To combat this, business owners and HR teams can create clear communication and meeting policies to streamline interactions.
-Remote working tools can also help teams stay in touch synchronously (in real time) and asynchronously (not in real time).
-We’ll cover these tools in more detail a little later.
+Leverage remote working tools to help teams stay in touch synchronously (in real time) and asynchronously (not in real time).
+More on these tools later.

-Reducing unnecessary online meetings ensures communication remains efficient and purposeful when employees aren’t in the same physical location.
+Reduce unnecessary online meetings to ensure communication remains efficient and purposeful when employees aren’t in the same physical work location.

 Disadvantage 2: Limiting team bonding